MrJSwotinsky/AP_Computer_Science_Principles/Unit_3_Functions_Mouse_Events_and_Conditionals/Lessons/2024_11_7_Thursday_Parameters.md

 - [ ] I know and can explain the different parts of a function definition
 - [ ] I can call my functions
 - [ ] I can match the arguments in a function call to the parameters in a function definition
+- [ ] I can perform mathematical operations on parameters in the function body

 <table>
   <tr>